NathanLouth/CloseProcessOnInactivity/README.md

 "IdleTime"=dword:00000078   ; (120 seconds = 2 minutes)
 "TargetProcess"="cctv.exe"

-## 🛡️ Disclaimer
-This software forcibly terminates processes and may cause data loss if the target process has unsaved changes.
-Use with caution.

 ## 🔐 Security Warning

 This software performs operations that can pose **security and stability risks** if misused or misconfigured: